For questions about membership and programs, click here.

 For the list of our current virtual programs, click here.

-Press inquiries ONLY: to contact our PR Director Allison Rosen, click here.
+Press inquiries ONLY: click here.

 Please do not send general questions to this address.

 July 3, 2020

 Behind each magical JCC moment are unique and amazing people who make it all happen: our program team, marketers, fundraisers, audiovisual and technology staff, and so many others.
 Due to the financial impact of COVID-19, we’ve had to lay off or furlough 35% of our staff.
 It has been by far the hardest time in our institution's history.
 Each of these staff members has been a valuable asset to the JCC; each will be sorely missed.